xapply.

 FRC:

-in the report
+'dnlcmd in the report

 recipe allows us to push commands to the target host without

-quoting them from m4
+quoting them from m4. make, and

 the shell.
-We'll use the cmd
+We'll use the cmd script from

 above.

-command-line, we force
+hxmd command-line, we force

-the m4
+the m4 processing of

-recipe in that directory and
+the Cache.m4 recipe in that directory and

-update of the name of
+the make update of the name of

-the directory (as the target
+the directory (as the target).

-The update rule for the HOST
+The update rule for the HOST macro is only triggered

 when the directory name is suffixed with a slash, due to the rules

-uses to create the update taget.
+hxmd uses to create the update taget.

 Which outputs: